Dual Enrollment Courses

 - Same Academic Experiences: Dual enrollment students earning college credit while still in high school experience the same level of instruction and academic rigor as our traditional college students.
 This way, students will be prepared to succeed at the next academic level of study when they enter college.

-- Support & Services: Student support resources available to both undergraduate and high school students in the dual enrollment program include the GCU Learning Lounge, Learning Management System orientation, tech support, library assistance, student IDs for accessing campus and more.
+- Support & Services: Student support resources available to both undergraduate and high school students in the dual enrollment program include the Academic and Career Excellence (ACE) Centers, Learning Management System orientation, tech support, library assistance, student IDs for accessing campus and more.

 - Easy Registration Process: Registration is typically completed in under 10 days, guided by a counselor who is committed to enrolling students in classes that best meet their needs, interests and goals.